 Have you considered all the possible consequences of a conviction?

-If a conviction is entered the consequences are likely to depend on the seriousness of the offending, such as the level of intoxication and nature of driving, whether it is your first or subsequent offence, whether and when a guilty plea is entered, your personal circumstances and other relevant factors.
+Other consequences of a conviction are likely to depend on the seriousness of the offending, such as the level of intoxication and nature of driving, whether it is your first or subsequent offence, whether and when a guilty plea is entered, your personal circumstances and other relevant factors.

 Depending on the circumstances of a particular case the consequences of a conviction may include: